ST. FRANCIS OF ASSISI PARISH HISTORY

 In 2002, Father Richard Stansberry brought his energy to the parish by adding four new classrooms to the school as well as creating the Margaret Love Early Childhood Development Center at Rosary School.
 The parish offices were relocated from the second floor of the Meerschaert House to the first floor for better accessibility and the parish grounds were professionally manicured and landscaped.

 In June of 2007, Father Charles Murphy continued to guide our school and church.
 Sympathetic to the church’s limitations for expanding because of being “land-locked”, he worked diligently with the parish council to acquire the “Braniff House”, which he refurbished to become an updated rectory, and two homes adjacent to the church proper in hopes of someday expanding the campus.

 In July of 2013, Father William Novak, acting Vicar General of the Archdiocese, came to our parish.
-His active involvement in the parish and surrounding neighborhood has re-energized the school and church – uniting us more closely together as one faith community of Catholic Christians.
-Now ready to face the future with faith, hope and love for our Lord Jesus Christ and His Church, we are a parish of 1200 families and still growing, building upon the rich heritage of the past and committed to our charge by God for the future.
+His active involvement in the parish and surrounding neighborhood energized the school and church.
+This encouraged unification as a one faith community of Catholic Christians.
+Now ready to face the future with faith, hope and love for our Lord Jesus Christ and His Church, we are a parish of 850 families and still growing, building upon the rich heritage of the past and committed to our charge by God for the future.

 In July of 2018, Father Linh Bui began serving our parish as Parochial Vicar as well as serving as the Chaplain of Cristo Rey Catholic High School in Oklahoma City.